MicrosoftDocs/azure-devops-docs/docs/organizations/settings/manage-teams.md

 	> [!div class="mx-imgBorder"]
 	>![Open Kanban board, version TFS 2015.](../../boards/boards/media/kanban-basics-intro.png)

-3. Choose the board you want to configure and then choose :::image type="icon" source="../../media/icons/team-settings-gear-icon.png" border="false"::: to configure the board and set general team settings.
+3. Choose the board you want to configure and then choose **Team settings** :::image type="icon" source="../../media/icons/team-settings-gear-icon.png" border="false"::: to configure the board and set general team settings.

 	For example, from the Kanban board ...